-The Company receives periodic training input from organisations that allow it to constantly refresh the knowledge of employees involved in preparing the Group's financial statements and financial information.
+- The Company receives periodic training input from organisations that allow it to constantly refresh the knowledge of employees involved in preparing the Group's financial statements and financial information. - Prosegur also has access to the Prosegur Corporate University for arranging training, where the Company's operating personnel can obtain the specific training needed for the performance of their functions.